Bibliome/alvisir/README.md

 `./install.sh DIR`

-*DIR* is the base directory of your AlvisNLP/ML install.
+*DIR* is the base directory of your AlvisIR install.

 ## Using the expander indexer